SairamSikhakolli/Retail-Giant-Sales-Forecasting/README.md

 # Retail-Giant-Sales-Forecasting
 “Global Mart” is an online store super giant having worldwide operations.
-The goal is to forecast the sales and the demand for the next 6 months, that would help you manage the revenue and inventory accordingly.
+The goal is to forecast the sales and the demand for the next 6 months, that would help the store manage the revenue and inventory accordingly.